 The dishwasher drain lacks an air gap.
 The dishwasher will function without one, but there is a risk of contamination of the inside of the dishwasher by waste water.
-The installation of an air gap is recommended or connection to the Johnson Tee that is installed in the kitchen wall.
-This air gap protects the dishwasher from contamination caused by a backflow of waste water.
+The installation of an air gap is recommended.

 11.9 OVEN